Environmental Radioactivity PHYS5037

 Environmental radioactivity whether of natural or anthropogenic origin provides the major source of ionising radiation exposure within the biosphere.
 Understanding the physical origins of radionuclides and their associated radiation are important to determining process rates in environmental systems, to analysis and modelling of radiation exposure, to dating geological and archaeological systems, and to impact and risk assessment of accidental or regulated releases to the environment.
 This course reviews the sources of environmental radionuclides, and their origins, distribution, and behaviour, from a physical science perspective.
 It aims to provide a physical basis for understanding dosimetry, scientific applications of radionuclides for chronometric and process tracing purposes, and to provide a framework against which the impact of accidental or routine releases of radionuclides from nuclear facilities can be placed with a context based on scientific understanding of existing sources of radiation within environmental systems.

-Typically 2 lectures per week
+Typically one 2h lecture/problem class per week

 Requirements of Entry